Mosamorphing/WTF-React/11_Data Fetching/readme.md

 export default Posts;
 ```

-The difference then is that this is more efficient than the one we had earlier.
-Even though this can also be optimized to perform better, which brings us to using instances.
-Axios instances are custom configurations of the Axios HTTP client that allow us to create reusable settings for making HTTP requests.
-It enhances code maintainability and consistency, especially when interacting with multiple APIs or endpoints that require specific configurations.
-For example: you can create a file called api.js and then have an axios instance in there as follows:
+The difference is that this approach is more efficient than the previous one.
+Although it can also be further optimized, which leads us to using instances.
+Axios instances are custom configurations of the Axios HTTP client that allow you to set reusable settings for making HTTP requests.
+This improves code maintainability and consistency, especially when working with multiple APIs or endpoints that require specific configurations.
+For example, you can create a file named `api.js` and configure an Axios instance as follows:

 ```javascript
 import axios from "axios";